jazzfelix/libumusic/README.md

 # libumusic - Microcontroller Music Library

-Currently this is just a parser for MIDI messages.
+Currently this is just a parser for receiving and handling MIDI messages in C programs.
 It is optimised for running on microcontrollers.
 It is very fast and uses very low memory.

 # Usage